The following review was conducted in September 2017.

 In this review, we take a look at how Linphone performs in terms of everyday use, including voice and video calling, conferencing, messaging, and more.
 For this review, we tested on Linphone 4.1.1 on Ubuntu 16.04.1 LTS release.

 Linphone has come a long way visually from previous versions.
-The interface feels sophisticated and modern, though it’s missing some functionality that makes other SIP softphones easier to use.
+The interface feels sophisticated and modern, although it’s missing some functionality that makes other SIP softphones easier to use.

 The integration of messaging is one of the stronger features of Linphone.
 In our testing, we found that it worked well with a number of softphone clients, including Jitsi and Zoiper.
 Although Linphone is designed for an all-Linphone deployment, any SIP client that supports SIP MESSAGE should work.